Skip to content

 'No new messages.'

-In this example, I call chat_stream to retrieve a StreamResult object, which I then iterate through to retrieve and print all results.
+In this example, I call stream to retrieve a StreamResult object, which I then iterate through to retrieve and print all results.

 for r in stream: